Manojhankare/Flask_Vercel_Demo/README.md

 # Flask To-Do App Deployment on Vercel

 This repository contains a simple Flask to-do app that is deployed on Vercel.
+You can test the Application on following link - https://flask-vercel-demo-ten.vercel.app/

 ## Deployment